oscos/rb120/study_guide/exercises_rb129_practice_problems.md

 customer1.name = "Bob"
 puts customer1.name
 ```
 In this example we use `attr_accessor` to automatically create the `name` getter and setter methods.
 Since these methods are `public` methods, they can be accessed both inside and outside the class.
-We use `name` setter method to set the value of `@name` instance variable for the `customer1` object to the string `Bob`, and use the `name` getter method to return and output the value of `@name` for `customer`.
+We use `name` setter method to set the value of `@name` instance variable for the `customer1` object to the string `Bob`, and use the `name` getter method to return and output the value of `@name` for `customer1`.
 <hr />

 Example of a class with private methods